C++ Vector push_back

 This function does not return any value.

-This illustration shows that push_back function inserts new element at the end.
+This diagram demonstrates that the push_back method adds a new element at the back.

 Example